 European Commission Critical Raw Minerals Act

-In parallel, the Norwegian government has also thrown support behind the construction of the country’s first major lithium-ion battery plant in the northern city of Mo I Rana.
-This plant, which is currently expected to enter in to operation in 2025, is part of a broader governmental strategy to take advantage of the abundance of low-cost renewable (hydroelectric) energy in-country and become a major contributor to future lithium battery production.
+In parallel, the Norwegian government has also thrown support behind the construction of a lithium-ion battery plant in the northern city of Mo I Rana.
+This gigafactory, which is currently expected to enter in to operation in 2025, is part of a broader governmental strategy to take advantage of the abundance of low-cost renewable (hydroelectric) energy in-country and become a major contributor to future lithium battery production.

 Expected 2023 Work Program